haichao-yu/brainet-server/README.md

 Then you must install the jar files used in this project to local maven repository.
 If you don't do so, maven won't include these jar files into the generated jar package, which is nearly impossible to run it in different environment.

-1. Install JavaBuilder
+1. Install JavaBuilder:
 ```
 mvn install:install-file -Dfile="/usr/local/MATLAB/MATLAB_Runtime/v901/toolbox/javabuilder/jar/javabuilder.jar" -DgroupId=JavaBuilder -DartifactId=JavaBuilder -Dversion=1.0 -Dpackaging=jar
 ```

-2. Install FeatureExt (Remember to correct the path to `FeatureExt.jar`)
+2. Install FeatureExt (Remember to correct the path to `FeatureExt.jar`):
 ```
 mvn install:install-file -Dfile="<path_to_FeatureExt.jar>" -DgroupId=FeatureExt -DartifactId=FeatureExt -Dversion=1.0 -Dpackaging=jar
 ```

-3. Install Comparator (Remember to correct the path to `Comparator.jar`)
+3. Install Comparator (Remember to correct the path to `Comparator.jar`):
 ```
 mvn install:install-file -Dfile="<path_to_Comparator.jar>" -DgroupId=Comparator -DartifactId=Comparator -Dversion=1.0 -Dpackaging=jar
 ```